 Different goals may be required for specific individuals, including:

 A typical blood sugar test includes the following:

 Home monitors are less accurate than laboratory monitors and many do not meet the standards of the American Diabetes Association (ADA.)
 However, they are usually accurate enough to indicate when blood sugar is too low.

 Some simple procedures may improve accuracy:

-    For patients who have trouble controlling hypoglycemia (low blood sugar) or

-    fluctuating blood sugar levels, continuous glucose sensor monitors are also

-    available.
-Continuous glucose sensor monitors do not replace fingerstick glucose

-    meters and test strips, but are used in combination with them.
-[For more
+For people who have trouble controlling hypoglycemia (low blood sugar) or a fluctuating blood sugar level, continuous glucose monitor sensors are also available.
+Continuous glucose monitor sensors do not replace fingerstick glucose meters and test strips, but are used in combination with them.

-    information, see In-Depth Report #9: Diabetes - type 1.]

-    To monitor the amount of glucose within the blood a person with diabetes should

-    test their blood regularly.
-The procedure is quite simple and can often be done
+To monitor the amount of glucose within the blood a person with diabetes should test their blood regularly.
+The procedure is quite simple and can often be done at home.

-    at home.
-The following tips may help avoid hypoglycemia or prepare for attacks:

 Family and friends should be aware of the symptoms and be prepared:

 People are encouraged to wear at all times a medical alert ID bracelet or necklace that states they have diabetes.
 If people take insulin, that information should be included as well.